-With an average of 5633 traffic fatalities per year (2012 - 2019), road traffic in Ivory Coast is considered quite dangerous.
+With an average of 5708 traffic fatalities per year (2012 - 2019), road traffic in Ivory Coast is considered quite dangerous.
 This corresponds to around 4.3 accident fatalities per 23.6 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.

 In Ivory Coast, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 Here you can also find an overview of all countries with left-hand traffic.

 |Roadways||3,002,100 km||2,186.19 km||99.00 m|